kumarikiran/kumarikiran.github.io/index.md

 I am a Postdoctoral Fellow at Indian Institute of Technology Bombay, India.

-I have received a PhD from IITB-Monash Research Academy, a joint PhD program with Indian Institute of Technology Bombay, India and Monash University, Australia.
+I have received my PhD from IITB-Monash Research Academy, a joint PhD program with Indian Institute of Technology Bombay, India and Monash University, Australia.

 My research interests are in Polymer Physics and Chromatin Biology.